Privacy statement

 The data is protected by means of appropriate technical and organisational measures.
 Paper documents are stored in a locked facility.
 Digital material is protected through technical measures, and access rights are only granted to people who need to access the material because of their job or assignment.
 The employees of Huoneistokeskus are bound by a confidentiality obligation.
 Employees are provided with training and instructions on the lawful processing of personal data.

-Any processors of personal data outside the Retta Group are also required to implement sufficient technical and organisational protection measures and commit to a confidentiality obligation.
+Processors of personal data outside the Retta Group are also required to implement sufficient technical and organisational protection measures and commit to a confidentiality obligation.

 What are the data subject’s rights?